natebarksdale/natebarksdale.github.io/src/content/blog/2022-11-18-the-history-of-pumpkin-pie.md

 coordinates: [14.6349, -90.5069]
 ---

-For the History Channel, I wrote about the deep roots and transformative journey of pumpkin pie in American culture.
+For the History Channel, I wrote about pumpkin pie in American culture.

 > It’s hard to imagine an American [Thanksgiving](https://www.history.com/topics/thanksgiving/history-of-thanksgiving) table without the ubiquitous orange-crusted custard made from strained, spiced and twice-cooked squash.
 >